jeykun/MarkovChain/README.md

 # MarkovChain
-This class allows to make random sortition of any number of elements of a Markov Chain, just by setting the initial distribution and probability matrix and then executing the method "export( )".
+This class allows to make random sequence of any number of elements of a Markov Chain, just by setting the initial distribution and probability matrix and then executing the method "export( )".

 Example: